arjun2010-ece/basic_social_media_backend/README.md

 ## Find Deployment error:
 -------------------------
 1. Clicking on "Overview" tab and click on "Open app" and it will open a page where error displays

+## Custom domain and SSL settings
+    In the settings tab, if you scroll down, then you can definately add custom domain and SSL certificates also there.